jessfraz/blog/content/post/transactional-memory-and-tech-hype-waves.md

 Clearly,  in 2008 there was a division between academia and practitioners.

+## Fastforward to 2012

+Intel shipped TSX in [February 2012](https://software.intel.com/en-us/blogs/2012/02/07/transactional-synchronization-in-haswell).

 **EDIT:** It was pointed out that [Azul shipped transactional memory in 2006](https://hydraconf.com/2019/talks/2jix5mst7iduyp9linqhfj/).
 Thanks [@davidcrawshaw](https://twitter.com/davidcrawshaw/status/1161827880608735232)!

-## Fastforward to 2012

-Intel shipped TSX in [February 2012](https://software.intel.com/en-us/blogs/2012/02/07/transactional-synchronization-in-haswell), which was the first implementation of transactional memory.
-Despite the fact no one really thought it was a good idea.

 ## Why is this interesting?